ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 Authentication failure
 ```

-Once a request is made with valid authentication information, but if the introspection endpoint does not respond with the `scope` attribute of the response JSON payload or respond with the `scope` attribute, which is not the expected scope, an authorization failure will occur.
+Although a request is made with valid authentication information, if the introspection endpoint does not respond either with the `scope` attribute of the response JSON payload or with an unexpected `scope` attribute, an authorization failure will occur.

 ```
 curl -k -v https://localhost:9091/hello -H "Authorization:Bearer <token>"